 Bertha the other sister had no children.

 Elsie (born on April 20, 1902and died on August 16, 1998.), my grandmother had one brother, Louis who married Erna Grunstein and had a daughter named Ursul.
-Elsie's parents were Max (born on August 12, 1867 and died in February 1942 in New York City) and Paula (born February 6, 1870 and died in September 1939 in New York City).
+Elsie's parents were Max (born on August 12, 1867 and died in February 8, 1942 in New York City) and Paula (born February 6, 1870 and died on October 7, 1939 in New York City).
 Max's parents were Loser, who died in Hochst im Odenwald, and Janet Lehman from Reichelsheim.
 The maternal side of the family was Sephardic and lived in Bamberg until moving to Friedberg.
 Paula's parents were Heinrich, who was born in 1830, and who married Regina and were buried in a Jewish cemetery in Bamberg.

 Martin was born in August 1892 in a small town called Uffenheim, Germany.
 He moved to Nuremberg around the time of WWI and served in the German army.
 He was stationed in Nuremberg since that was one of the places where kosher food could be obtained.
 Martin was a proud Orthodox Jew.
 He married Else who was from Friedberg Germany.
 They settled down in Nuremberg and had a daughter named Lisa.
 Being politically active as well as religious, Martin did not get along with his local group of Storm Troopers even in the late 1920's, especially one Nazi named Herr Streicher.
 The story that I was told as a child, was that my Opa kicked Herr Streicher in the behind on the street and ran away.
 But when the Nazis came to power, this prank was not forgotten.